 How Much Is a Silver Dime Worth?

-The melt value of a U.S. silver dime is found by multiplying its actual silver weight (0.07234 troy oz) by the silver spot price.
+The melt value of a U.S. silver dime is found by multiplying its actual silver weight (0.07234 troy ounce) by the current silver price.

-The United States has not minted 90% silver dimes since 1964.
+The United States Mint has not struck 90% silver dimes for circulation since 1964.
+All of the circulated ones you find in pocket change made since then are clad dimes.
+Those are only worth their face value.
 If you're unsure if your dime is silver, check out this helpful guide.

 P.S. -- Want to listen to this post?